-NZ's largest tech retailer pulls expo, citing coronavirus dispruption
+NZ's largest tech retailer pulls expo, citing coronavirus disruption

 Analysts and observers have found it hard to get an exact lock on the coronavirus' impact on manufacturing and assembly in China.

-iPhone 11 Pro, Foxconn cuts forecast
+iPhone 11 Pro, Foxconn cuts forecast.

 So far, no delays are flowing through to consumers, however.